mickeygeecom/FiveM-public/[vrp]/vrp_msgplayer/README.md

 ![Screenshot](https://i.imgur.com/C43xIgI.jpg)

 ## Future plans
-Making an messaging system, where the user can actually reply.
+Make a messaging system, where the user can actually reply.